synju/trackstride/README.md

 - App should be running on http://127.0.0.1:8000

 ##### Instructions Should Just Work
-I'm not sure if I missed any steps, I don't have another machine to test with, just contact me for a remote session and I'll assist.
+I'm not sure if I missed any steps, just contact me for a remote session, and I'll assist.